eva-bexk/clap-lab.github.io/index.markdown

 - Jonathan Kamp (VU Amsterdam)
 - Miyu Oba (Nara Institute of Science and Technology)

-If you are interested in our work, reach out to nlp[at]cs.uni-goettingen.de

 We initiated the [HumanCLAIM](https://clap-lab.github.io/workshop) workshop series.